 BFP ~ 7th October 2012 - blighted ovum discovered at 7 weeks BFP ~ 3rd February 2013 - chemical 4w5d

-IVF (one round only) Jan 2014: 20 eggs were collected and 19 fertilised, so to avoid OHSS, no fresh transfer done - 'freeze all' instead.
-Three embies developed into high quality Day 5 blasts and were frozen.
+IVF (one round only) Jan 2014: 20 eggs collected and 19 fertilised, so to avoid OHSS, no fresh transfer done - 'freeze all' instead.
+Three day 5 blasts frozen.

 All honey is antimicrobial to some extent.
 There are 5 mechanisms that contribute to their antimicrobial activities.
 While some honey may have higher levels of certain components (proteins esp) than others I would not discount other honey.
 Each mechanism also has specific ways of use to promote this activity.
 Cinnamon (c. cassia) can stabilize blood sugar but you have to be aware that not all cinnamon is created equal and many "cinnamon" products actually come from other plant sources.
 Most grocery store brands are the cheap Cinnamomon cassia (Chinese cinnamon) or C. burmannii (Indonesian cinnamon).
 You are looking for C. cassia for the benefit.
 Neither are the "true" cinnamon C. verum (Ceylon cinnamon) that is common in other countries.
 If you have allergies take care when using honey.